ReeezZ/rust_guitar_app/.llm/instructions.md

 ## Technology-Specific Guidance

+### Git

+- ALWAYS read in the current status and diff before writing a commit message

+#### Commit messages

+- Do NOT do "over the top" commit messages, keep it brief.
+Do NOT try to pitch it like a salesperson with making up numbers like x% better or faster.
+- Keep it simple, brief, it should be easy to understand what has changed.

 ### Rust and Leptos

 - Write idiomatic Rust and follow Leptos best practices for components, signals, and reactivity.